Benjamin Schlein: Awards and honors

 In 2006, Schlein received the Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation.
 In 2009, he was awarded the Young Scientist Prize of the International Union of Pure and Applied Physics (IUPAP) for outstanding results in mathematical analysis of many-body quantum systems, in particular, Bose gases.
 In 2018, Schlein was an invited speaker at the International Congress of Mathematicians.
+In 2026 he was awarded the Leroy P. Steele Prize for Seminal Contribution to Research of the AMS.

 Personal life

 He is the brother of Italian politician Elly Schlein.